Is MS Engineering Management right for you?

 The MS Engineering Management requires completion of advanced courses in business administration, engineering, mathematics, statistics, and other approved courses and research (for project option students) totaling at least thirty credits.

-Current UVM Students can send their query to Samantha Williams, Graduate Programs Coordinator.
+Current UVM Students can send their query to Ken Burkman, Graduate Programs Director.
 You can also quickly verify the feasibility of your admission into our program by viewing the Minimum Requirements for Admission.